mui-z/wolf/README.md

 Swift Playgrounds can preview show faster than Xcode.
 But it is not suitable for building regular apps.

-So I developed this tool to synchronize Swift Playgrounds with the source code on Xcode synchronize with it and show previews of components to improve development efficiency.
+So I developed this tool.

+It synchronizes Swift Playgrounds with the source code on Xcode and displays previews of components to improve development efficiency.

 ## Installation